CaroloS/MockEbay/README.md

-# MockEbay: A web app in PHP & SQL
+# MockEbay; A web app in PHP & SQL

 To see a demonstration of this web app, visit: https://www.youtube.com/watch?v=ZzISj_s1Xec&feature=youtu.be